That’s right, it’s mating season for buffalos . . . buffalo SCULPINS that is!

 The buffalo sculpin – Enophrys bison – has earned the association with buffalo/bison due to the horn-like spine found on each gill plate (operculum).
 The species can be up to 37 cm long.

-As is the case for many species in the sculpin family, male buffalo sculpins guard the eggs from predators and fan them with their pectoral fins.
+As is the case for many species in the sculpin family, male Buffalo Sculpins guard the eggs from predators and fan them with their pectoral fins to aerate them and stop growth of algae / bacteria.
 Sometimes they guard the eggs laid by multiple females.
 When you consider that a female can lay between 19,000 and 32,000 eggs, the males have a lot of fertilizing and guarding work to do!
 Their guard duty lasts 5 to 6 weeks until the eggs hatch.

-The photos in this blog – all taken on April 1st, 2012 – show you the males with their flat heads directly upon a cascade of eggs.
-The clusters of eggs allowed me to find this incredibly camouflaged fish much more easily than I normally could.
-When I saw a golden, orange or greenish shiny mass of eggs, I knew a male buffalo sculpin had to be very near by.
+Many of the photos below show how you the males lie with their flat heads directly upon a cascade of eggs.
+The clusters of eggs laid in the Spring allow me to find this incredibly camouflaged fish much more easily than I normally could.
+When I see a golden, orange or greenish shiny mass of eggs, I know a male Buffalo Sculpin has to be very near by.
 The bright colour of the eggs suggests that they might be toxic to many species, further protecting them from predation.

-The camouflage, in addition to reducing the risk of predation by bigger fish and harbour seals, allows the buffalo sculpin to be a very successful ambush hunter of shrimps, crabs, amphipods and small fish.
+The camouflage, in addition to reducing the risk of predation by bigger fish and seals, allows the Buffalo Sculpin to be a very successful ambush hunter of shrimps, crabs, amphipods and small fish.
 It has been suggested that they eat mainly algae since this has so often been found in their gut but I am willing to bet that the algae ends up in their stomachs as a result of the buffalo sculpins grabbing prey ON the algae!